-ADAC will plan a fall 2020 meeting with USCG D17 to meet with new personnel arriving to the command via summer duty change cycles.
-ADAC plans semi-annual teleconferences with USCG R&D Center, and will reach-out to USCG Pacific Area leadership in Program Year 7.

 ADAC’s “Customers and Partner’s Roundtable” will continue to be an important research synchronization forum, that will be conducted on a quarterly basis in Program Year 7.
 This forum has proven itself as a useful venue to inform research and provide customers and partners alike, the opportunity to ask specific questions, and stay connected to ADAC’s research projects and Center activities.
 As a focused supplement to the open nature of Customers and Partner’s Roundtable, there will be a semi-annual USCG “Principal Customers” teleconference, which include HQ USCG Project Champions.
 This focused venue will be off-set from ADAC’s fall Annual meeting.
 The Project Champions’ teleconference provides the chance for extended conversations on Center activities and research, within a USCG-oriented format, for ADAC’s principal customers in the USCG.

+As noted, Center leadership will initiate the planning, marketing and conducting an ADAC “Customers and Partner’s Day” in the fall of 2020 specifically targeting research suitable for commercialization.

 Due to their reach across the network of Arctic research, additional key partners for engagement include the U.S. Arctic Research Commission, Arctic Research Consortium of the U.S., the Alaska Arctic Policy Commission (a State of Alaska agency), and the U.S. Interagency Arctic Research Policy Committee.
+New efforts in Program Year 7 for committed outreach include:

+Commonwealth North;

+Arctic Today;

+World Trade Center Anchorage;

+Alaska Ocean Cluster;

+UAA’s Business Enterprise Institute (for Commercialization activities).

 ADAC leadership and project leads will continue to routinely interact with HQ USCG Project Champions and key HQ USCG staff leadership, and engage with USCG Pacific Area, USCG Districts 9 and 17, and USCG RDC.
 ADAC will also continue interaction with DHS S&T Homeland Security Advanced Research Projects Agency (HSARPA).
 In addition to routine engagement with USCG Project Champions and project advocates, ADAC will conduct the following calendar driven engagement approach for program Year 7 as previously described.